verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 Ingress is an overloaded term that has a few meanings so it needs to be understood in context.
 Sometimes the term is used to mean external access into the cluster, as in "ingress to the cluster".
 The term is also used for the Kubernetes `Ingress` resource.
-It might also be used to mean network ingress to a container in a pod.
+It might also be used to mean network ingress to a container in a Pod.
 Presently, it is used to refer to both general ingress into the cluster and the Kubernetes Ingress resource.